Susan L. Podziba

 - New!
 Advanced Mediation Workshop: Mediating Complex Disputes

-- Real Leaders Negotiate! – Gaining, Using, and Keeping the Power to Lead Through Negotiation; a book talk with Jeswald W. Salacuse
+- NEW DATE IN APRIL: Real Leaders Negotiate! – Gaining, Using, and Keeping the Power to Lead Through Negotiation; a book talk with Jeswald W. Salacuse